Giant Mountains: Tourism

 The Giant Mountains form one of the most traditional tourist areas in Central Europe.
-As early as the 18th and 19th centuries, ascents of the Schneekoppe (Sněžka) were common, for instance by Theodor Körner and Johann Wolfgang Goethe.
+As early as the 18th and 19th centuries, ascents of the Sněžka were common, for instance by Theodor Körner and Johann Wolfgang Goethe.
 Artists like Caspar David Friedrich and Carl Gustav Carus hiked through the mountains to find inspiration.
+Future President of the United States John Quincy Adams visited the Giant Mountains in 1800.
 At the end of the 19th century two mountain clubs were founded, the German Riesengebirgsverein (Giant Mountains Club) on the Silesian side and the Austrian Riesengebirgsverein on the Bohemian side.
 The touristic development of the Krkonoše was one of their goals, and this primarily meant the construction of hiking trails.
 In the following years they created a network of 3,000 km, with 500 km on the Silesian (main) and Bohemian ridge alone.

+With the development of settlement and tourism, there have been cases of deaths from falls from heights, straying and freezing or from avalanches.
+The oldest surviving records of avalanches date back to the 17th century, whereas the oldest surviving monument to a mountain victim is located on Sněžka/Śnieżka and commemorates Jan Pieniążek-Odrowąż who died in 1828.
+Additionally, in 1968, there was an avalanche in the Biały Jar ravine, which killed 19 people and injured 5 others.
+A total of 1,100 people took part in the rescue operation.